SouhailChakk/azure-python-flask-postgresql/README.md

 ## 2. Configure Workstation

-These instructions are for a Linux or macOS workstation.
+These instructions are for a Linux, macOS, or Windows workstation.
 Alternatively, you could use a remote Linux Data Science Virtual Machine (DSVM).

+### Python 3

+Python 3.x and pip are assumed to be installed.

+### Install the latest Azure CLI

 First, install the latest version of the Azure CLI (Command Line Interface).
 See https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest